 Understanding each style of yoga can also help you choose an intention for each practice that is best supported by the class style.
-For example, ending up in a fast-moving Vinyasa class in the hot studio when you’re feeling ungrounded or anxious can be counterproductive if you weren’t sure what to expect or aren’t familiar with the sequence.
-However, knowing what to expect in the class can help you set an intention and a focus that can help you get grounded even when the class moves quickly.
+For example, ending up in a fast-moving Vinyasa class in the hot studio when you’re feeling ungrounded or anxious can be counterproductive if you aren’t sure what to expect or aren’t familiar with the sequence.
+However, knowing what to expect in the class can help you set an intention and a focus that can help you get grounded even when the course moves quickly.

 The Vinyasa class incorporates the concept of Flow first discussed by the academic Mihaly Csikszentmihalyi.
 You know that feeling of being “in the zone” or losing track of time because you’re so absorbed in what you’re doing?
-That’s what Csikszentmihalyi defined as “Flow,” and that’s the feeling that a Vinyasa yoga class is meant to evoke.
+Csikszentmihalyi is defined as “Flow,” and that’s the feeling that a Vinyasa yoga class is meant to evoke.

 In terms of the sequence, the defining piece of Vinyasa yoga is the use of a Vinyasa as a transitional sequence between poses.
-The Vinyasa we typically use is based on the Ashtanga version of a Vinyasa, which moves from standing to stepping or jumping back into plank, lowering through chaturunga (a push-up), then moving into Upward Dog (a backbend) and then Downward Dog.
-The overall focus of an Vinyasa is moving seamlessly from pose to pose while matching your movement to your breath.
+The Vinyasa we typically use is based on the Ashtanga version of a Vinyasa, which moves from standing to stepping or jumping back into a plank, lowering through chaturanga (a push-up), then moving into Upward Dog (a backbend) and then Downward Dog.
+The overall focus of a Vinyasa is moving seamlessly from pose to pose while matching your movement to your breath.

-A Vinyasa yoga class with Iam Yoga typically starts with several full Vinyasas to warm up, moves into a sequence of standing poses linked together with more Vinyasas for the bulk of the practice, then spends the last 15-20 minutes in seated or supine (lying on the floor) poses.
+A Vinyasa yoga class with IAM YOGA typically starts with several full Vinyasas to warm up, moves into a sequence of standing poses linked together with more Vinyasas for the bulk of the practice, then spends the last 15-20 minutes in seated or supine (lying on the floor) poses.
 Most classes will open with some kind of grounding and tuning into your breath, and all classes will end with Savasana (lying on the ground in stillness).

 No matter how you’re feeling, you are always welcome to take any kind of class you wish.
 However, it can be helpful to understand how to either supplement or counter the energy of the class to get what you need from the practice.
 For example, Vinyasa yoga classes tend to be busy, high-energy, fast-moving practices.
-If you’re feeling anxious, ungrounded, or overwhelmed, this may be the wrong class for you and you may want to try something slower like Hatha.
+If you’re feeling anxious, ungrounded, or overwhelmed, this may be the wrong class for you, and you may want to try something slower like Hatha.
 On the other hand, you could attend a Vinyasa yoga class but make your intention to slow down the pace and focus on your breath and the sensation of your body against the ground (all helpful things in grounding your energy).
 That way, even in a fast-paced, high-energy class, your practice is getting you exactly what you need – allowing you to let go of anxiety and feel more stable and grounded by the end of the class.